 - You’re deeply dedicated to social justice and perhaps are already working in the re-entry space

-- You’re passionate about making an impact in people's lives and interested in guiding them to achieving their career goals through a balance of accountability and empathy
+- You’re passionate about making an impact on people's lives and interested in guiding them to achieving their career goals through a balance of accountability and empathy

 - You have excellent interpersonal and written communication skills with the ability to adjust to particular personalities and interaction styles on the spot

-Key responsibilities of the Job Developer include but are not limited to:
+Key responsibilities of the Retention Specialist include but are not limited to:

 Compensation and Benefits

-The salary range for this position is between $40,000 - $42,000 annually, commensurate with demonstrated experience and abilities; this position also comes with the opportunity to earn regular bonuses based on performance.
+The salary range for this position is $40,000-$42,000.
 We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.
 CEO is also dedicated to ongoing staff development and training, including regular training opportunities in Motivational Interviewing (MI).
 MI is one evidence-based skill that reentry and human service professionals can utilize when supporting participants to achieve their goals.

 More About Us